uic-vis/project-3-team-a-t/Project 3 Documentation.md

 4) How has the number of covid cases changed during 2022?
 --> Hypothesis: There will be a sharp decrease in the recorded number of covid cases.

-5) Will the Number of Covid Cases be equal between Males and Females?
+5) Do Males and Females have an equal number of Covid cases in 2020, 2021, and 2022?
 --> Hypothesis: Covid cases will be nearly split evenly between Males and Females.

 6) Does gender correlate with Covid Cases and Deaths?